basilhussain/stm8-lin-checksum/README.md

 The program will run tests using a variety of input data and validate the correct operation of all library functions.
 A string of "PASS" or "FAIL" is given for each test case.
 At the conclusion of all tests, total pass/fail counts will be output.

 To build the test program, run `make test`.
-If you previously built the library with the `MODEL=large` argument, pass it here too, otherwise run `make clean` before running `make test`.
+If you previously built the library with the `MODEL=large` argument, pass it here too, or run `make clean` before running `make test`.

 To then run the test program in the simulator, run `make sim`.